Justice, Equity & Accessibility

 Ancestral skills are a gift and birthright for all human beings, as we all have ancestors who lived in deep relationship with their surroundings.
-Investing the time and humility to learn and practice these lifeways is the critical work of rebuilding a culture that recognizes the earth as a sacred gift.
+Learning and practicing these lifeways is the critical work of rebuilding a culture that recognizes the earth as a sacred gift.

 Founders Chris and Ashirah Knapp have had many teachers including elders, friends, books, experience and the earth herself.
 We are also part of a lineage that goes straight to an elder from the Mi’kmaq Nation.
 As a boy, our principal teacher Ray Reitze was apprenticed throughout his childhood to Grandfather Joseph Muse of the Mi’kmaq people.
 We neither claim to be indigenous ourselves, nor claim any right to the ceremonies and spiritual life of first peoples.
 We do feel honored to carry on with the skills, stories, and philosophies of earth connection and sharing that have been given to us by our teacher Ray Reitze over the past 25 years.